walquis/bathroom-reno/thebook/src/walls-and-insulation.md

 <img width="32%" src="images/IMG_4032.jpg">
 <img width="32%" src="images/IMG_4207.jpg">

 The height difference between the shower ceiling and the rest of the bathroom was an issue.
 I resolved it by adding a 2x2 after putting up the rest of the backer board.
+In retrospect, I should have put the 2x2 on the bottom of the rafters, and just lowered the shower ceiling by 2 inches.

 <img width="32%" src="images/IMG_4033.jpg">
 <img width="32%" src="images/IMG_4034.jpg">